Backpacking Akrotiri and Dhekelia – Sovereign Base Areas – Cyprus

 And the Church of Timios Stavros:

 If you have your own wheels, going to the Akrotiri Sand Dunes and the Holy Monastery of St Nicholas of the Cats would be possible.
-They are a bit far if you are relying on public transport.

 So that was Akrotiri and Dhekelia.
-There ain't an awful lot to see but that's the whole point.
-It's to go there and experience it, just because you can and I don't know personally anyone who has been there.
+There ain’t an awful lot to see, but that’s the whole point.
+It’s to go there and experience it, just because you can, and I don’t know personally anyone who has been there.